johnshew/NodeM365Graph/README.md

 # Node Web App using Microsoft Graph

-This is a simple node web app that enables users to access information in the Microsoft graph.
+This is simple web app build in node that enables long-running access to information in the Microsoft graph.

-Users login in with Azure Active Directory - spefically they can use organizations and if they have enabled HTTPS it also supports personal accounts.
+Users login with Azure Active Directory.
+It supports login with Azure AD organization identities and, if the node server is enabled with HTTPS, it supports Microsoft personal accounts.

-The app demonstrates how to create a long running (offline) connection to the information in the users's Microsoft graph; read access to mail or tasks; and the ability to read and write extensions to the user's profile.
+The app shows how to maintain a long-running (offline) connection to the Microsoft graph enabling the node app to read mail or tasks and read and write to an extension on the user's profile.
+The OAUTH2 refresh_token is used to update the access_token when it expires.

+The app uses an independent bearer secret to avoid storing any PII in the web app.

 ## Minimilist Approach

-This is designed to show the minimum set of steps required to create an app that integrates with the Microsoft graph.
+This project is intended to show the minimum set of steps required for an app to integrate with the Microsoft graph.

-To ensure the required steps are clear no middleware or authentication libraries are used.
+To ensure the required steps are clear and the app logic is easy to follow no middleware or authentication libraries are used.

-To keep the code easy to read the design leverage ES2016 async/await syntax and uses Typescript for type checking.
+To keep the code easy to read the app uses async/await syntax.

-Only two small special-purpose npm runtime dependences are used:
+Typescript is used in the *src* directory.
+The *lib* directory contains a pure ES2018 javascript implementation.

+To keep the app simple, the app uses just two small, unopionated, limited-purpose npm runtime libraries:
 * *restify* for the web server
 * *node-fetch* for HTTP requests using async/await.

+So the demonstrated approach should be easy to implement on small devices or with other frameworks or languages.

 ## Building

 First clone the repo.
 Then:

 `> npm install`
 `> npm run build`

 ## To Do